ibm-cloud-docs/virtual-servers/vsi_provision_public.md

 Before you begin, review the following prerequisites.

   1. Review the deployment options available to you.
-For more information, see [Deployment options: Public virtual server](/docs/vsi?topic=virtual-servers-about-public-virtual-servers#about-public-virtual-servers).
+For more information, see [Public virtual server](/docs/vsi?topic=virtual-servers-about-public-virtual-servers#about-public-virtual-servers).

   2. Review virtual server instance capacity considerations.
 For more information, see [Resource considerations for virtual server instances](/docs/vsi?topic=virtual-servers-capacity-considerations#capacity-considerations).